awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    +  `postgis_topology` to version 2\.5\.1
    +  `rds_activity_stream` to version 1\.3

+## PostgreSQL 10\.17, Aurora PostgreSQL release 2\.9<a name="AuroraPostgreSQL.Updates.20180305.29"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 10\.17\.
+For more information about the improvements in PostgreSQL 10\.17, see [PostgreSQL release 10\.17](https://www.postgresql.org/docs/11/release-10-17.html)\.

+### Aurora PostgreSQL release 2\.9<a name="AuroraPostgreSQL.Updates.20180305.290"></a>

+**High priority stability enhancements**

+1. Fixed an issue where creating a database from an existing template database with tablespace resulted in an error with the message `ERROR: could not open file pg_tblspc/...: No such file or directory.`

+1. Fixed an issue where, in rare cases, an Aurora replica may be unable to start when a large number of PostgreSQL subtransactions \(i\.e\.
+SQL savepoints\) have been used\.

+1. Fixed an issue where, in rare circumstances, read results may be inconsistent for repeated read requests on replica nodes\.

+**Additional improvements and enhancements**

+1. Upgraded OpenSSL to 1\.1\.1k\.

+1. Reduced CPU usage and memory consumption of the WAL apply process on Aurora replicas for some workloads\.

+1. Improved safety checks in the write path to detect incorrect writes to metadata\.

+1. Fixed an issue where a duplicate file entry can prevent the Aurora PostgreSQL engine from starting up\.

+1. Fixed an issue that could cause temporary unavailability under heavy workloads\.

+1. Added back ability to use a leading forward slash in the S3 path during S3 import\.

+1. Updated the orafce extension to version 3\.16\.

+1. Updated the PostGIS extension to version 2\.4\.7\.

 ## PostgreSQL 10\.16, Aurora PostgreSQL release 2\.8<a name="AuroraPostgreSQL.Updates.20180305.28"></a>

 This release of Aurora PostgreSQL is compatible with PostgreSQL 10\.16\.
 For more information about the improvements in PostgreSQL 10\.16, see [PostgreSQL release 10\.16](https://www.postgresql.org/docs/10/release-10-16.html)\.